mattneub/Programming-iOS-Book-Examples/README.md

 At the top level, I've **revised the examples to fit iOS 6**.

+While I'm drafting the revised book, the full text of the draft is available here: <http://www.apeth.com/iOSBook/> At present, you can read the draft for Programming iOS 6 for chapters 1 through 11.
+(Other chapters are still the old iOS 5 edition.)
+You can tell from the blurb at the top of each page whether a chapter is old or new.

 Changes include:

 * Use new literals and subscripting for arrays, dictionaries, numbers.